 2019: Webster and Donovan Excavation is chosen to serve as the contractor on the project.

-Summer – Early Fall 2019: The Schoolhouse is lifted off its crumbling foundation, the site is excavated, concrete is poured, and the Schoolhouse is placed back down on a solid foundation.
+2019: The Root Schoolhouse is lifted off its crumbling foundation, the site is excavated, concrete is poured, and the Schoolhouse is placed back down on a solid foundation.

 “At the dedication exercises [at the opening of the rebuilt Root School] the Deputy Commissioner stated that he had received a request from a person in another state to name a school to visit which would exemplify the Vermont school improvement work.
 He went on to say that he had listed the Root school along with three or four others as being a fine example of this work.” — Norwich Town Report, 1938

 “According to the Multiple Property Documentation Form for Educational Resources in Vermont, ‘few one room schoolhouses survive in their original use and fewer survive in their original condition’ … The Root District School is a wonderfully well-preserved example of a 20th century ‘Superior’ grade one room rural schoolhouse.
 Its interior and exterior integrity and its pristine rural setting are rare and significant in Vermont.” — Lyssa Papazian, historic preservation consultant who prepared Root Schoolhouse’s nomination to the National Register of Historic Places, 2012

 “The walls [of the foundation] if not replaced will eventually fail.
 The only solution is to either move the building or jack it up and replace the entire foundation.” — Root Schoolhouse building assessment, 2002